Telford Shopping Centre: History

 By 2001 the centre had 160 stores.
 By 2006, the centre had approximately 180.
 This growth can be attributed to the addition of an area known as the 'New Row Mall', which opened in September 2004.
 This 14,000sqm extension to the west end of the centre added the 7,400sqm anchor store Beatties, which was later taken over by House of Fraser in August 2007, and then Frasers and Sports Direct in May 2023 (Frasers) and September 2023 (Sports Direct), with the existing standalone Sports Direct store in the shopping centre, (located in the former JJB Sports unit), closing permanently.
 Since Beatties opened on 5 September 2003, car park use has increased on average by between 10 and 12 percent.
 Other notable stores were added to New Row Mall at this time, including Zara, Costa Coffee and River Island.
-Zara permanently closed in January of 2024.
+Zara permanently closed in January 2024.

 Current anchors of the centre include Frasers, Sports Direct, Primark and Marks and Spencer.
 Other notable stores include Boots, H&M, New Look and Next.

 Sherwood Square in Telford Shopping Centre is host to the "Telford Time Machine", a large animated feature clock spanning most of the width of the square.
 This square often plays host to small exhibitions, mini-markets, Santa's Grotto, a children's plastic "ice rink" and a variety of other events.

 The ten-screen cinema originally opened in October 1988.
 In 2005, the UCI Cinema was refurbished and rebranded as Odeon.
 This cinema is located to the west of the centre, across the underpass connecting House of Fraser to the vehicle parking areas.